neffercarrillo/security-plus/notes/README.md

 - continuous integration (CI). developers merge code changes frequently in one place.
 - release. finalize and prepare new software or updates. enable software installation and usage.
-- deployment. process of software rleases to users. installing software into a new environment.
+- deployment. process of software releases to users. installing software into a new environment.
 - continuous delivery (CD). maintains deployable code with automation. part of the release process and not deployment.
 - continuous deployment (CD). automates the process of deploying code changes from testing to production after completion of the build stage.